 - 461 Accounting Information Systems (3) An introduction to information systems with emphasis on concepts of analysis, design, and implementation of accounting systems with attention to internal control and the audit trail.
 Students will be working with a computerized accounting software package.
-Prereq: At least a grade of C in ACCT 301 and ACCT 321. - 480 Internship in Accounting (3) Supervised accounting work experience in business establishments, institutions, or other organizations.
-Students are required to write reports and give oral presentations.
-May not be used to meet upper division accounting elective requirements.
-Prereq: Senior standing and approval of department chairperson and accounting faculty.
+Prereq: At least a grade of C in ACCT 301 and ACCT 321. - 480 Internship in Accounting (1-9) Supervised accounting work experience in business establishments, institutions, or other organizations matched to the student's curriculum.
+(May not be used to meet upper division accounting elective requirements.)
+Prereq: Departmental approval required; at least junior standing.
+May be repeated for up to a total of 9 hours internship credit.
+A maximum of 6 hours may be used to fulfill degree requirements.
 Pass/Fail. - 490 Independent Study in Accounting (3) Special research projects undertaken individually under the supervision of the accounting faculty.
 Students are required to write research reports and give oral presentations.
-Prereq: Senior standing and approval of department chairperson and accounting faculty. - 491 Accounting Theory (3) An examination of accounting concepts, standard, rates, conventions, principles, and practices with primary emphasis on the study of authoritative pronouncements comprising generally accepted accounting principles.
-Prereq: At least a grade of C in ACCT 302. - 701 Advanced Topics in Auditing (3) In-depth study of auditing as it relates to financial statements of public companies and governmental agencies.
-Prereg: One course in auditing. - 710 Business Analysis Using Financial Statements (3) Introduction to business analysis using financial statements.
+Prereq: Senior standing and approval of department chairperson and accounting faculty. - 491 Research in Accounting Theory (3) An examination of accounting concepts, standards, conventions, principles, and practices with primary emphasis on the study of authoritative pronouncements comprising generally accepted accounting principles.
+Prereq: At least a grade of C in ACCT 301. - 701 Advanced Topics in Auditing (3) In-depth study of auditing as it relates to financial statements of public companies and governmental agencies.
+Prereq: One course in auditing. - 710 Business Analysis Using Financial Statements (3) Introduction to business analysis using financial statements.
 After a review of the basic statements, students are exposed to concepts and techniques of Financial Statement Analysis.
 Emphasis is on financial statement information to enhance decision making for a variety of users (management, corporate boards, equity investors, financial analysts, lenders, and regulators).
-Prereq: ACCT 201 or ACCT 300 or ACCT 711. - 711 Accounting for Managerial Decisions (3-4) Study of accounting as it applies to the managerial function.
+Prereq: ACCT 201 or 300 or 711.

+711 Accounting for Managerial Decisions (3-4) Study of accounting as it applies to the managerial function.
 Includes both managerial input into the accounting system and managerial use of accounting information.
 This course may not be used to meet MAc degree requirements.
-Prereq: ACCT 201 or ACCT 300.
+Prereq: ACCT 201 or 300.